 For more inspiration on how to make these interesting, try filling out a few in English on the site WordBlanks.com.

 Bio: Cher Hale is best described as a relationship counsellor between humans and the Italian language.
-Once they’ve fallen in love and the honeymoon period ends, she helps them stay committed until they’re conversational.
+Once they’ve fallen in love and the honeymoon period ends, she helps them stay committed until they’re conversational – with these grammar games for adults, for example!
 You can read her vocabulary speed-dates, grammatical musings, and cultural cocktail party facts at The Iceberg Project.
 You can find her tweeting about linguistics, Doctor Who, and entrepreneurship @cherhale.